Low pressure receptors: Structure

-There are two types of cardiopulmonary baroreceptors.
-Type A receptors and Type B receptors are both within the atria of the heart.
-Type A receptors are activated by wall tension, which develops by atrial contraction during ventricular diastole.
-Type B receptors are activated by wall stretch, which develops by atrial filling during ventricular systole.
+There are two types of cardiopulmonary baroreceptors, both of which are found within the atrial endocardium.
+Type A receptors are activated by wall tension, which occurs via atrial contraction during ventricular diastole.
+Type B receptors are activated by wall stretch, which occurs via atrial filling during ventricular systole.
 In the right atrium, the stretch receptors occur at the junction of the venae cavae.
 In the left atrium, the junction is at the pulmonary veins.

 Function

-Low pressure baroreceptors are involved in regulation of the blood volume.
-The blood volume determines the mean pressure throughout the system, especially venous side where most of the blood is held.
+Low pressure baroreceptors are primarily involved in the regulation of the blood volume.
 Low pressure baroreceptors have both circulatory and renal effects, which produce changes in hormone secretion.

-These secretions can effect the retention of salt and water as well as influencing the intake of salt and water within the kidneys.
-The renal will allow the receptors to change the longer-term mean pressure.
+Stimulation of these receptors causes the atria to release atrial natriuretic peptide.
+This hormone acts on the kidneys to increase sodium excretion, which increases urine production and thereby leads to a decrease in blood pressure.